CelticChristoph/1GAM_JanuaryGame/res/concepts/setting/ReadMe.txt

 	Obstacles: All sorts of candy, Chocolate stones, spikes of frosting, fallen candy canes, jelly pits.. something else…
 	Twist: Upon death player is shown a cutscene, that shows that the man(player) is actually in a desert, implying that the whole nami nam land was a mirage. (easily to technically implement)

-Personal opinion.
-Not sure what I'd personally wan to do from these, all are interesting.
+Personal opinion: Not sure what I'd personally want to do from these, all are interesting.
 Difficulty of making 'em differs though.
 1 being easiest and 3 hardest.

 Open to all suggestions (new settings as well, I'd ask, though, to implement some kind of story, it's more interesting that way.)